glennmatlin/FIFE_manuscript/wopr/main.typ

 Studies were included if they met all of the following criteria:
 - (I1) Publication year 2022 or later to ensure GPT-era relevance.
-- (I2) Includes the use of LLMs with at least one billion (1B) parameters (e.g., GPT-2 and later, PaLM, Claude, Llama, OLMO, etc.) to establish a modern capability floor.
+- (I2) Includes the use of LMs with at least one billion (1B) parameters (e.g., GPT-2 and later, PaLM, Claude, Llama, OLMO, etc.) to establish a modern capability floor.
-- (I3) Games involving *natural-language interaction between one or more agents* (LLMs or humans) to ensure focus on language-based gameplay.
+- (I3) Games involving *natural-language interaction between one or more agents* (LMs or humans) to ensure focus on language-based gameplay.
 - (I4) Games qualifying as *open-ended wargames* per our definitions to capture both analytic and creative styles.
-- (I5) LLMs serving as agents, adjudicators, or generators to ensure breadth of roles.
+- (I5) LMs serving as agents, adjudicators, or generators to ensure breadth of roles.
 - (I6) Provision of any evaluation outcome (quantitative metrics, subject matter expert narratives, or explicit statement of “none”) as needed for synthesis.
 - (I7) Full text accessibility with machine translation acceptable to ensure global coverage.
 - (I8) Publication in peer-reviewed venues or formal technical reports (RAND, CNA, DoD, MoD) with grey literature flagged but included.